RainingChain/schema-encoder/README.md

 		strength:30,
 	}
 	var encoded = monsterSchema.encode(myMonster); //[100,"Bob",[11,125,114],30]
-	monsterSchema.decode(encoded); //object with same value than myMonster
+	monsterSchema.decode(encoded); //=== myMonster

+## Format`new

-## `new SchemaEncoder(props,propsOptional?)`
+`new SchemaEncoder(props,propsOptional?)`

 `props` is an object following holding the keys.

 `propsOptional` is an object following holding the optional keys.

 The keys can be associated with:

 `null` : Leave value intact.
 Useful for primitive or data not following a specific schema.
 `object | SchemaEncoder`: An embed schema.
 `Array.of(object)`: Indicate that the key holds an array of objects following the `object` schema.
 `Function`: The function will hold the encode and decode logic for that key.
 The data will be encoded by `func(data,true)` and decoded via `func(data,false)`.
 This is useful for enums or to prevent cases that your binary encoder can't handle.
 Ex: If your binary encoder can only send integers and strings, that function could convert your float to a string to keep precision.

 Once the schema is created, you can use it to encode via `schema.encode(obj)` and decode via `schema.decode(encodedObj)`. `schema.decode(schema.encode(obj))` will return an object similar to `obj`.